enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/notebooks.md

 ---
 ## Content

-Notebooks are documents that contain both programming code and elements like paragraphs, figures, links.
+Notebooks are interactive documents that let you combine code with other visual elements such as text, charts, and images.

-They can be shared with your team or anyone else to work interactively.

-Notebooks are where the analysis for this course will be done.

-As long as you have a link to a notebook you can modify it from any computer.
+As long as you have a link to a notebook you can share it with your team or modify it from any computer.

-You and anyone you've shared your notebook with can also comment on any portion of the notebook.
+You and anyone you've shared your notebook can collaborate on the notebook by writting parts of it or leave discussion comments.

-They also work like *extended versions* of scripts.

-Each piece of code can be run and tested independently from other code.
-Y can also run all of the code at once.
+Notebooks let you mix code, text and images in any order you like, and each piece can be tested independently.

-> ❗ When running code out-of-order, while possible, it may have unintended effects[1] as notebooks run cumulatively.
+> ❗ Running code out-of-order may have unintended effects[2] as notebooks run as whole, top to bottom.

-Notebooks also support images that you can interact with and more.

-All of the previously mentioned tools work with notebooks.
-Meaning, it doesn't matter which tool you choose to work on, you can still follow along.

-> We will show you how to create a notebook on Jupyter Lab in the next insight.
+We'll show you how to create a notebook on Jupyter Lab in the next insight.

 ---
 ## Practice

-Notebooks are documents that ???
+Notebooks are documents that support ???

-- support both text and code cells
+- various elements such as code, text and images, and more
-- only support code cells
+- only code and images

 ---